logzio/sawmill/README.md

 	- separator
 - LowerCase [lowerCase]
 	- field
-- Convert [convert]
+- Convert [convert] must provide exactly one of path or paths
-        - path - must provide exactly one of path or paths.
+	- path
 	- paths - a list of strings representing paths.
 	- type - one of [int,long,float,double,string,boolean]